2ion/dwm/README.md

 ```
 builds and installs dwm into $PREFIX.

+### skippy-xd

+The build system will also build and install
+[skippy-xd](https://github.com/richardgv/skippy-xd/), a nice and small
+X11 task switcher (bound to Mod+Escape by default), via git-submodule.

 ## Configuration premises

 config.h is tailored to my main machine, which is running Debian